dmfrodrigues/feup-sdis-proj2/doc/fault-tolerance.md

 - **Peer referencing** | The `Chord` module must correctly know its predecessor and all its fingers, and that they are all online.
 - **Data** | The `Main` module must assure all replicas of all chunks of all files are accessible.

+#### Chord consistency

+We run the chord consistency checks every $\SI{10}{\second}$.

+##### Assuring successor correctness

+No mather what, each node must aggressively maintain an ordered list of $N$ successors, in case a few of those successors fail without notice.
+The ClosestPrecedingFinger algorithm tries to return the largest finger that precedes key $k$, but if it fails to find that finger it must go on to lower-index fingers until it reaches finger 0; if even so the finger corresponds to a node that does not exist, the algorithm must go on to explore the ordered list of $N$ successors and pick the first valid successor, so it can keep making progress.
+Thus, if we assure the successors list is somewhat correct we can also assume that FindPredecessor and FindSuccessor are working correctly.

+To assure this, each node keeps a list $L$ of at most $N = 10$ successors.
+If the number $V$ of nodes in the chord is less than $N$ the list only has $V$ elements, and if $V > N$ the list has $N$ successors.
+A node $n$ periodically corrects $L$ by finding, in order, the first element of $L$ that is valid; then it considers that node to be the successor and the first element of the list $s_0$, and asks that node about its successor $s_1$ using a `SUCCESSOR` message; then $n$ asks $s_1$ about its successor $s_2$, and so on, until it knows the information about $s_{N-1}$.

+##### Assuring fingers correctness

+Since we already assured FindSuccessor to be working, we can also recalculate our fingers periodically.

+##### Assuring predecessor correctness

+Predecessor correctness can be trivially assured by calling the FindPredecessor protocol for the current node.

+#### Data consistency

+We run the data consistency checks every $\SI{1}{\minute}$.